harness/developer-hub/docs/internal-developer-portal/catalog/catalog-ingestion/catalog-ingestion-api.md

 #### Available Modes:
 - **replace** (default): Completely replaces the existing value with the new one provided in the `value` field.
-- **append**: Adds new values to the existing array (or other appendable types like maps or key-value pairs).
+- **append**: Adds new values to the existing array (or other types that could be appended like maps or key-value pairs).

 > **Note**: `append` only works with data types that can hold multiple values, such as arrays or maps.
 It does not apply to simple data types like strings.